FranLl/SA-VU-ESP32-FFT/README.md

 # Vumeter-ESP32-FFT
-Vumeter with ESP32 and Fast Fourier Transform on an ESP32 and outputting to a 32 x 8 FastLED matrix.
+Spectrum Analyzer and Vumeter with ESP32 and Fast Fourier Transform on an ESP32 and outputting to a 32 x 8 FastLED matrix.
 The code is modified from [this s-marley's project](https://github.com/s-marley/ESP32_FFT_VU).

 This project has been developed for an assignment at the [University of Cordoba, Spain](https://www.uco.es/).